 Sometimes it seems there’s as many different types of hearing aids on the market as there are types of people.
 When you’re faced with hearing loss due to injury, illness or age, you know you want the best device to help you function like normal.

-So how can you choose the proper hearing technology to help you function like you used to, or even better?
+Need help choosing the right hearing aid to help you function like you used to, or even better?
 Let’s take a look at the different kinds of hearing aid out there, how they work, the features they offer.
 Most importantly, we want you to know how to choose the right hearing aid for you.

 How Hearing Aids Function

 It might surprise you to discover that hearing aids function in much the same way as any microphone and speaker.
 They amplify sounds from out in the environment, carry them into your ear, and amplify them, or make them louder.
-Most these days use digital technology, though there are a few analog ones left, and all are powered by batteries.
+Modern hearing aids use digital technology.
+However, there are a few analog ones left, and all are powered by batteries.

 How to Choose the Right Hearing Aid

-ITE, or in the ear aids, can be shaped to fit over your outer ear (a full shell) or cover just the lower half (a half-shell).
-These are good for even the most severe types of hearing loss, but could pick up wind noise and are prone to being clogged by earwax.
+ITE, or in the ear aids, can be shaped to fit over your outer ear (a full shell).
+They’re also able to cover just the lower half (a half-shell), too.
+These are good for even the most severe types of hearing loss.
+However, they might pick up wind noise and are prone to being clogged by earwax.

 BTE, or behind the ear aids, hook around your ear and rest behind it, with a tube that connects to a molded earpiece.
 These are the largest aids, though newer kinds are very streamlined, and are often capable of the highest amplification but is also prone to a lot of wind noise.

 There are a broad range of extra features available in modern hearing aids, and you’ll want to choose one that matches your needs.
 These include directional microphones, noise reduction, telecoil technology, wi-fi technology, direct audio, synchronization and more.